brettkromkamp/awesome-knowledge-management/README.md

 - [AFFiNE](https://affine.pro/) - Open source and privacy first next-generation collaborative knowledge base for professionals.
 - [Znote](https://znote.io) - A productivity-focused note-taking app designed for doers to create notes with actionable steps.
 - [samarbeid](https://www.samarbeid.org/) - An open source collaboration tool for non-technical teams that helps to manage all workflows, documents, data and chats in a networked space.
+- [Gramax](https://gram.ax/) - Free, open-source application for creating, editing, and publishing Git-driven documentation sites using Markdown and a visual editor.

 ## Semantic Web and RDF Ecosystem